Receiving and making calls

 # Processing Incoming Calls

-If the administrator has configured the automatic call answering, the TrueConf Group terminal will answer the call automatically.
+If the administrator has configured automatic call acceptance, the TrueConf Group terminal will automatically answer the call.
 However, if the Do not disturb mode is enabled, the call will be automatically declined.

-But if the Ask mode is selected, a call notification and a sound signal will appear on the main monitor.
-You can accept it by pressing the call button /docs/group-user/media/buttons/call/en.png on the remote control or answering the call in the control panel.
+However, if the Ask for user’s confirmation mode is selected, a call notification and sound alert will appear on the main monitor.
+You can accept the call by pressing the call button /docs/group-user/media/buttons/call/en.png on the remote control or by answering the call in the control panel.

 On a terminal with the MCU function activated, you can accept subsequent calls, turning the current call into a conference.
-Simply accept incoming calls using the remote control or control panel just like the first call, or set up automatic acceptance of subsequent calls.
+To do this, simply accept incoming calls using the remote control or control panel just like the first call, or set up automatic acceptance of subsequent calls.

 # How to call another endpoint/device